stojkovskistefan/togaf/README.md

 C. You would create views that align IT and product stakeholders' concerns and objectives.
 Using these views, you agree on a value delivery timeline.
 You identify gaps in the Digital Insurance Strategy that must be addressed, regardless of preferences, and quantify the business value and effort needed for incremental outcomes.
 You group the gaps into work packages, then collaborate with stakeholders to determine whether the approach should be revolutionary, evolutionary, or greenfield.
 Finally, you consolidate the work packages into transition states that provide value to justify investments

 D. You would create views that help your stakeholders understand the flexibility to pursue different claims processing models.
 You identify objectives in the superior architecture that emphasize flexibility and experimentation.
 You link these objectives to different operational models.
 You quantify the business value and work required to reach key incremental goals.
 You then group the gaps and work packages, emphasizing an evolutionary approach to minimize rework.
 Finally, you consolidate the work packages into transition states that efficiently support the digital claims processing system.

+**Answer:** A

+**Explanation:**
+TOGAF recommends creating architecture views for stakeholders, identifying gaps, grouping them into work packages, and consolidating into transition states.
+This approach ensures incremental value delivery, risk management, and stakeholder alignment, making the roadmap actionable and value-driven.

 ---